How to Grow Loganberries

 Gardeners should avoid the temptation of picking loganberries when they are just red because then they are under-ripe and are bitter to taste.
 They should pick the berries only after they become purple.
 But the gardeners should pick the berries extremely carefully as they are easily crushed.

 It’s best to eat loganberries on the same day when they are picked.
-However, one can store them in a single layer in the refrigerator for a few days, provided they are not washed as moisture promotes the growth of gray mold.
+However, one can store them in a single layer in the refrigerator for a few days, provided they are not washed, as moisture promotes the growth of gray mold.

 Growing loganberries is rewarding because one gets lots of delightful berries that one can rarely buy in shops and markets.
-Once one plants the vine, they can keep reaping this delicious fruit at least for ten years.
-The plant is extremely hardy and proliferative, and hence the gardener feels great when their efforts become so successful!
+Once the gardeners plant the loganberry plants, they can keep reaping this delicious fruit for at least ten years.